 Ms. Élaine Cousineau Phénix holds a Bachelor of Arts with Honours from Collège Jean-de-Brébeuf, is a Fellow of the Canadian Securities Institute and a certified corporate director (CCD) from the Collège des administrateurs de sociétés.
 Ms. Cousineau Phénix counts over twenty-five (25) years of experience in the Canadian capital market, especially as Senior Vice-President, Syndication, at Lévesque, Beaubien, Geoffrion Inc. (now National Bank Financial Inc.) and as Senior Vice-President, Capital Development at the Montreal Exchange.
 Since 1999, Ms. Cousineau Phénix is President of Phénix Capital Inc. acting as consultant in assets management for institutional and private clients.
-Ms. Cousineau Phénix is currently chair of the Independent Review Committee for RBC Asset Management Inc.; chair of the board of director for Sidex LP; chair of the Investment Committee of Barreau du Québec Employee Pension Fund; member of the board of directors of H2O Innovation Inc and member of the Independent Audit Committee of the Natural Sciences and Engineering Research Council of Canada and the Social and Sciences and Humanities Research Council of Canada.
+Ms. Cousineau Phénix is currently chair of the board of director for Sidex LP; chair of the Investment Committee of Barreau du Québec Employee Pension Fund; member of the Independent Audit Committee of the Natural Sciences and Engineering Research Council of Canada and the Social and Sciences and Humanities Research Council of Canada.
 In 2012, Ms Cousineau Phénix was awarded Queen Elizabeth II Diamond Jubilee Medal by the Investment Industry Association of Canada as recognition to individuals who, during their professional life, made an impactful contribution to the Canadian investment industry.